-(J) Treatment of certain nonprovider and didactic activities.-Such rules shall provide that all time spent by an intern or resident in an approved medical residency training program in a nonprovider setting that is primarily engaged in furnishing patient care (as defined in paragraph (5)(K)) in non-patient care activities, such as didactic conferences and seminars, but not including research not associated with the treatment or diagnosis of a particular patient, as such time Donald Berwick, M.D.
-August 31, 2010 Page 9 of 35 and activities are defined by the Secretary, shall be counted toward the determination of full-time equivalency.
+(J) Treatment of certain nonprovider and didactic activities.-Such rules shall provide that all time spent by an intern or resident in an approved medical residency training program in a nonprovider setting that is primarily engaged in furnishing patient care (as defined in paragraph (5)(K)) in non-patient care activities, such as didactic conferences and seminars, but not including research not associated with the treatment or diagnosis of a particular patient, as such time and activities are defined by the Secretary, shall be counted toward the determination of full-time equivalency.
 (Emphasis added.)